-- 33.01 All existing Front of House employees, and new employees at the time of hire, shall receive a uniform consisting of a shirt, vest and tie.
+- 33.01 All existing Front of House employees, and new employees at the time of hire, shall receive a uniform consisting of a polo or golf-style shirt with the RMTS logo, a white dress shirt, vest and tie.
 The Employer shall provide all items of clothing (uniform) and such uniform will remain the property of the Employer.
 Upon termination, an employee shall return the uniform to the Employer.
 Failure to do so will result in the employee being charged fifty dollars (\$50.00). - 33.02 Front of House employees receiving a uniform according to this Article shall be paid a premium of thirty-five cents (\$0.35) per hour for cleaning and maintenance of such uniform. - 33.03 All damage to uniforms issued by the Employer incurred in the course of an employee's duties shall be assumed by the Employer.
-Replacement uniforms will be provided as required by the Employer.

-- 33.04 The parties further agree that Front of House employees are required to supply and adhere to the following "dress code":

-- (a) black dress pants;

-- (b) black socks; and

-- (c) black closed-toe shoes.
+Replacement uniforms will be provided as required by the Employer. - 33.04 The parties further agree that Front of House employees are required to supply and adhere to the following "dress code": - (a) black dress pants; - (b) black socks; and - (c) black dress closed-toe shoes. - 33.05 All Employer-issued uniform and personal items, as per clause 33.04, worn while on duty, should be clean, neat and in good repair.